Close Menu

 In order to determine your RFC, the SSA first looks to the medical evidence in your case.
 That is why it is so important for the SSA to have all of your medical evidence.
 It is your “burden” or responsibility to provide all of your medical evidence to the SSA.
 Even though the SSA will try to collect your records, it is up to you to make sure they have everything.

 Typically, hiring a lawyer to help you obtain your medical evidence is a wise choice.
 Learn more here about how to obtain your medical evidence for free.
-If you do not have enough medical evidence for the SSA to make a decision, then they will arrange for your to have a consultative examination (CE).
+If you do not have enough medical evidence for the SSA to make a decision, then they will arrange for your to have a consultative exam (CE).
 A CE can be done for your mental and your physical conditions, including Addison’s disease.
-Find out more information about consultative examinations here.
+The SSA will set up an appointment time for you to visit their doctor.
+They will inform you by letter or the place and time of your doctor visit.
+Do not miss the exam.
+If you do, then they will deny your case.
+Find out more information about SSA’s doctor exams.

-WHAT WE DO TO HELP YOU WIN SSD BENEFITS FOR ADDISON’S DISEASE
+HOW WE HELP YOU WIN SSD BENEFITS FOR ADDISON’S DISEASE

 You do not need to try to win SSDI and SSI benefits by yourself.
-Cannon Disability Law can help file your disability application.
+Our law firm can help file your SSD application.
 Also, we can help you appeal every SSA denial.
 That way, you can focus on your health.
 For example, our attorneys and staff can:

 If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 Send it in quickly.